Board of Directors

 This influential and prestigious group of corporate, foundation and civic leaders leverages their relationships on behalf of FARE to develop strategic relationships with key members of Congress, officials of the Administration, governors, legislators, mayors, business leaders, non-profit organizations, trade and medical associations, and think tank institutions.
 These strategic relationships will help FARE to establish critical public-private partnerships, elevate our thought leadership and ultimately raise the substantial funds and awareness necessary to enable us to meet mission-driven goals of safety and inclusion.

-- Kimberley Yates, Co-Chair
+- Tara Geise, Co-Chair

 - Alisa Brodkowitz